tgstation/tgstation-server/.github/CONTRIBUTING.md

 If you don't plan on deploying TGS, the following secrets can be omitted:

-- Secret `DEV_PUSH_TOKEN`: A GitHub token with read/write access to the repository.
-Enables doxygen pushes to `gh-pages` branch, and releases creation.
+- Secret `DEV_PUSH_TOKEN`: A repo scoped GitHub PAT with read/write access on the repository and the ability to trigger workflows on https://github.com/tgstation/tgstation-ppa.
+Used to trigger debian repo rebuilds, bypass rate limits, update milestones, and create winget package acceptance PRs.
+- Secret `TGS_CI_GITHUB_APP_TOKEN_BASE64` is a base 64 encoded private key for a GitHub App.
+This app must be installed on the repo and have read/write access to checks and contents.
+Used to generate CI checks, push changelogs, and create releases.
 - Secret `DOCKER_USERNAME`: Login username for Docker image push.
 - Secret `DOCKER_PASSWORD`: Login password for Docker image push.
 - Secret `NUGET_API_KEY`: Nuget.org API Key for client libraries push.